vmmc2/Senbonzakura/README.md

 - [ ] Evaluate the possibility of generating the AST in a way that it can be given directly to LLVM so it can generate code for desired target architectures.

 ## Things to reconsider/rethink
+- [ ] Make the error messages have a uniform structure, whether they are related to the compiler itself or to the system that is running the compiler. __Make the tests check whether the error messages are indeed correct.__
-- [ ] The API and functioning of the ```FileWriter``` class.
-It was kinda hard to write tests for this class when I was developing the lexing phase.
+- [ ] The API and functioning of the ```FileScanner``` and ```FileWriter``` and classes.
+It was kinda hard to write tests for them when.
 - [ ] Reflect about how we handle errors.
 Currently we are using a ```DiagnosticReporter``` class.
 However, maybe there are better ways to deal with this.
-- [ ] Make the error messages have a uniform structure, whether they are related to the compiler itself or to the system that is running the compiler.
-- [ ] Reflect about how the ```FileScanner``` is structured.
-Also, if something about if could be improved.
 - [ ] Reflect about how some tests are being implemented.
 Sometimes, when I am writing a test of a certain component, I get the impression that there are many more components being involved.
 Which gives me the impression that the components of the Senbonzakura compiler are currently highly coupled.

 ## Commands to Execute Tests